Prosecutors: Times Square driver wanted to ‘kill them all’

-NEW YORK (AP) — A man accused of mowing down a crowd of Times Square pedestrians, killing a teenage tourist, said that he wanted to “kill them all” and that officers should have shot him to stop him, prosecutors said Friday.
+NEW YORK (AP) — A man charged with slamming his speeding car into pedestrians on the sidewalks of Times Square, killing a teenage tourist and injuring nearly two dozen people, said he wanted to “kill them all” and police should have shot him to stop him, a prosecutor revealed Friday.

+Richard Rojas, 26, also told responding officers Thursday after he crashed his Honda Accord into protective barriers that he had smoked marijuana laced with PCP, according to a criminal complaint.
+Officials are awaiting toxicology results, though a police official said Rojas “had glassy eyes, slurred speech, and was unsteady,” during his arrest, the complaint said.

-Richard Rojas, 26, appeared subdued during a brief court appearance where prosecutors detailed a felony murder charge.
+Rojas, wearing the same red T-shirt and jeans he was photographed in the day earlier, appeared subdued during a brief court appearance where prosecutors detailed a felony murder charge.

 He didn’t enter a plea.
-Rojas’s lawyer and weeping supporters had no comment.
+Rojas’ lawyer and weeping supporters had no comment.
 He’s due back in court next week.

-Rojas told police after he was tackled following the mayhem in Times Square that police should have shot him to stop him and that he wanted to “kill them all,” prosecutors said.
-He told police that he had smoked marijuana laced with PCP, according to a criminal complaint.

-Rojas drove his car from the Bronx to Times Square on Thursday, where he sped into the bustling Crossroads of the World, hitting nearly two dozen people on the sidewalk before steel security barriers finally stopped him, authorities said.
+Rojas drove his car from the Bronx to Times Square, where he sped into the bustling Crossroads of the World, hitting nearly two dozen people on the sidewalk before steel security barriers finally stopped him, authorities said.

 Eighteen-year-old tourist Alyssa Elsman, of Portage, Michigan, was killed in the crash.
-Her 13-year-old sister was among the 22 injured, four of them critically.
+Her 13-year-old sister was among the 22 injured.

+Three people are in critical condition with serious head injuries, and a fourth person is being treated for a collapsed lung and broken pelvis, according to the complaint.

 Rojas enlisted in the Navy in 2011 and was an electrician’s mate fireman apprentice.
 In 2012, he served aboard the USS Carney, a destroyer.